Parent & Teacher Guide to Keeping Kids Safe During Playtime

 Make sure the bars and railings are spaced properly so that your child cannot get their head or limbs stuck between them.
 Make sure equipment is maintained, firmly anchored to the ground, and free from splinters or sharp edges.

 Make sure there aren’t hard surfaces in areas where there is a risk of falls.
 A safe playground incorporates safety surfacing around these “danger zones.”
-No Fault Sport Group offers poured-in-place rubber surface, rubber safety tiles, loose-fill or bonded rubber mulch, and synthetic turf to make your playground area safer.
+No Fault Surfaces offers poured-in-place rubber surface, rubber safety tiles, loose-fill rubber mulch, bonded rubber mulch, and synthetic turf to make your playground area safer.

 So you have a playground that meets your safety standards—fantastic!
 Now the kids can have fun.
 However, your job as a parent or teacher is not over.
 In fact, parents and teachers have an important role to play during recess or after-school free play.